 Automation World said there are three production costs that must be evaluated; direct materials, direct labor and overhead.
 Data collection devices can help keep track of each of these expenses.

 - Direct Materials – Assets and supplies marked with barcode labels are visible in an ERP system.
 Complete oversight prevents materials from being lost or wasted.

 - Direct Labor – If manufacturing workers report their daily performance through convenient computing devices, companies gain insight into labor distribution.
 When employees perform redundant tasks or show repetitive mistakes, managers can spot problematic trends.

 - Overhead – Data collection procedures can monitor how much time and energy goes into the creation of each product.
 The amount of fuel or electricity needed for daily activities may be reduced if every step of assembly is measured for efficiency.

 Companies can’t become fixed in their ways.
 Repetitive processes shouldn’t be held onto for consistency’s sake.
 Manufacturers have to be ready to abandon previous investments for better solutions.

-An RFgen customer case study detailed how a national home products manufacturer wasn't happy with its existing production and inventory management software.
+An RFgen customer case study detailed how a national home products manufacturer wasn’t happy with its existing production and inventory management software.
 The data collection software the company utilized disrupted manufacturing and was prone to outages.
 RFgen worked with the business to implement a new data collection solution that was more flexible.
-Even though the company had worked with data collection technology for years, the new solutionintroduced by RFgen provided a completely new insight into daily manufacturing procedures.
+Even though the company had worked with data collection technology for years, the new solution introduced by RFgen provided valuable new insight into daily manufacturing procedures.

 For example, the new mobile solutions were used to track material utilized in the production line.
 Before contacting RFgen, the company was wasting money on materials that were scrapped due to warping or improper cutting.
 Better tracking measured the performance of each piece of equipment used on materials and prevented damage and waste.